antoniospg/S3D-ASSIGNMENT/README.md

 The common way to model a tree involves manually construction of them, demanding high skills and a great amount of time for the person doing this, also, generally, random fluctuations need to be done individually without compromising the tree's species indentity.
 A procedural approach can effectively automate the generation, using predetermined instructions acting on an initial state.
 We can also include random parameters in the instructions to create variation between trees.

-The main objective of this assingment is to use Blender software to create a system for procedural generation of 3D Trees using the L-Systems approach.
+The main objective of this assignment is to use Blender software to create a system for procedural generation of 3D Trees using the L-Systems approach.
 To achive this goal, besides the basic L-System concepts, other techniques were also used, some of them are:

 * Stochastic rules
 * Parametric rules